 Each week a faculty member meets with the fellows to discuss an assigned chapter in Goldfrank's Toxicologic Emergencies.
 The chapter assignments are designed to cover the core content for medical toxicology over a 24-month period.

-Every other week, a fellow prepares a summary of an assigned chapter from Sullivan's Clinical Enviornmental Health and Toxic Exposures.
+Fellows also prepare summaries of chapters from Sullivan's Clinical Enviornmental Health and Toxic Exposures.
 A faculty member also participates to facilitate discussion and review.
 Again, chapter assignments are designed to cover the core content in industrial and environmental toxicology over a 24-month period.